Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 ~

-This assumption comes from the fact that we estimate the $L^{\rK}$ norm ($\rK$ as in \eqref{HK3}) of a stochastic convolution integral that appears in the equation satisfied by $u^N$ (see overview of the proof of Theorem \ref{th:rate2} in Subsection \ref{subsec:MainResult1}).\\ Notice that if the integrability of the kernel is such that $\rK$ in \eqref{HK3} could be chosen in the interval $[1,2]$, then $\alpha$ could be arbitrarily close to, but smaller than, $\frac{1}{d}$ (although this will not yield the best possible rate of convergence, see Remark \ref{rk:optimalrate}).
+Notice that if the integrability of the kernel is such that $\rK$ in \eqref{HK3} could be chosen in the interval $[1,2]$, then $\alpha$ could be arbitrarily close to, but smaller than, $\frac{1}{d}$ (although this will not yield the best possible rate of convergence, see Remark \ref{rk:optimalrate}).
 This scaling of order $N^{-(\frac{1}{d})^-}$ is close to the typical interparticle distance in physical models with repulsive interactions.
-This is what we get for instance in the case of $2d$ Navier-Stokes equation and $2d$ Coulomb potential.\\ However, in the case of attractive interaction, the typical interparticle distance is not necessarily $N^{-(\frac{1}{d})}$ as the particles may collide or even agglomerate.
+This is what we get for instance in the case of $2d$ Navier-Stokes equation and $2d$ Coulomb potential.\\ However, in the case of attractive interaction, the typical interparticle distance is not necessarily $N^{-\frac{1}{d}}$ as the particles may collide or even agglomerate.
 Indeed, in the case of the parabolic-elliptic Keller-Segel equation, the associated mean-field particles collide with positive probability (see \cite{FournierJourdain}), whilst in the fully parabolic case they seem to agglomerate (numerically), see \cite[Fig. 7.1, p.
 120]{MilicaThesis}.

 ~